Albatraoz12/U09-Training-App/README.md

 This component will fetch the users list and the information it has with other words the exercises saved to that list.

+# **Utils**

+This file is responsible to store all my api functions instead of writing them inside each component.
+This helped with Dont Repeat Your Self (DRYS)

 # Futher Work

 implement new role: